pyrykivisaari/admit-FED/README.md

 + example_emission_py
 + example_intracavity_transport.py

-Alternatively you can check through the examples by opening or running the Jupyter Notebook file examples.ipynb.
+For more documentation on the examples and the code, you may also check through or run the Jupyter Notebook file examples.ipynb.

 ## Credits

-The methodology was mostly developed during my Academy of Finland postdoc period in the Engineered Nanosystems Group at Aalto University.
+Core parts of the methodology were developed during my Academy of Finland postdoc period in the Engineered Nanosystems Group at Aalto University.

 ## Citation